deshdeepak2019/CasualFunnel_Task/README.md

 # CasualFunnel_Task

-# This Assignment is done in Django and its framework
+# This Assignment has done in Django and its framework

 # Steps to run the peoject